InQuicker/kaws/README.md

 # kaws

-**kaws** is a tool for deploying multiple [Kubernetes](http://kubernetes.io/) clusters.
+**kaws** is a tool for creating and managing [Kubernetes](http://kubernetes.io/) clusters on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
 It ties together several other tools to make Kubernetes deployment easy, repeatable, and secure.

-kaws is not intended to support every possible deployment scenario for a Kubernetes cluster.
+kaws is not intended to support every possible deployment scenario for Kubernetes clusters.
-It takes a highly opinionated approach using specific software, services, and conventions.
+It follows a specific approach used by InQuicker, involving specific software, services, and conventions.
-Specifically, kaws creates Kubernetes clusters in [AWS](https://aws.amazon.com/) using [CoreOS](https://coreos.com/) servers.
+Specifically, kaws creates Kubernetes clusters in AWS using [CoreOS](https://coreos.com/) servers, all managed by declarative configuration files with Terraform.

 ## Status

 kaws has not yet reached version 1.0, and is not recommended for production usage until it has.
 In accordanace with [Semantic Versioning](http://semver.org/), while kaws is < 1.0, backwards incompatible changes may occur.
 Major expected changes include using rkt as the container runtime for Kubernetes.
 See the [issues](https://github.com/InQuicker/kaws/issues) for details.

-**kaws has not been reviewed by security professionals.** For information about the threat model of kaws, see the [security](docs/concepts/security.md) document.
+**kaws has not been reviewed by security professionals.**
+For information about the threat model of kaws, see the [security](docs/concepts/security.md) document.

 ## Synopsis

 ```
 USAGE:
     kaws [FLAGS] [SUBCOMMAND]

 FLAGS:
     -h, --help       Prints help information